adambills/sketch-box/README.md

-# etch-a-sketch
+# Sketch Box
-This is a simple sketching program -- a grid of boxes that will change color after mouse hover.
+This is a simple sketching program -- it consists of a grid of boxes that will change color on mouseover while holding left click.
 The user has the option to set the number of boxes in the grid, up to 100x100.
+The user can also change the color to any CSS supported value, a random color for each box, or a black/grey gradient that gets darker each time a box is activated.